Maritime Mobile Service Identity: Maritime identification digits (MID)

-An MID consists of three digits, always starting with a number from 2 to 7 (assigned regionally).
+An MID consists of three digits, always starting with a number from 2 to 7 (assigned regionally by continent) that indicates the specific flag state / country in which the station is registered.
 A second MID can be assigned once the first or subsequently allocated MID is more than 80% exhausted, and the rate of assignments is such that 90% exhaustion is foreseen.
 A listing of MIDs assigned to each country can be found in Table 1 of ITU Radio Regulations Appendix 43.

 The first digit of an MMSI

 The initial digits of an MMSI categorize the identity, as defined in by Recommendation M.585.
 The meaning of the first digit is: